 A typical table template for performing fit-gap analysis contains the following columns:

-- Requirement name – a brief description of the criterion for evaluation
+- Requirement – a brief description of the criterion for evaluation

 - Priority – importance and order for automation: 1 – highest priority, 10 – lowest